 It's normal to lose a tiny bit of the beeswax to the bottom of your baking sheet.

-When it firms up again, the beeswax is spread out evenly again and it’s like new.
+When it firms up again, the beeswax is spread out evenly again and it's like new.
 Stiff and ready to form around whatever you want. (except raw meat - don't use them for that)

 →Follow me on Instagram where I often make a fool of myself←